Getting started with Onion Omega2 and Golang

 One of the ways to interact with the GPIOs are using

 sysfs, that basically create a virtual filesystem that you can interact with it to change the outputs and read the input of the GPIOs.
-Luckily there is a Golang package that already abstract this, so we’ll install it and use it on our project.
+Luckily there is a Golang package that already abstract this and many other ways to interact with GPIO, so we’ll install it and use it on our project.